Global Site Navigation (use tab and down arrow)

 Proudly UNB Awards

-Alumni of the University of New Brunswick are changemakers distinguishing themselves through outstanding service to their alma mater, their communities, province, or country, and beyond.
+With over 100,000 University of New Brunswick alumni around the world, we have many reasons to be proud.
+Our alumni are changemakers, distinguishing themselves through outstanding service to their alma mater, their communities, province, or country, and beyond.
 The Proudly UNB Awards recognize these outstanding alumni and demonstrate our pride in their accomplishments.

 Alumni Award of Distinction